Scripture Reference: Genesis 24:1-67

 Click here to download the slideshow or click here to download the pictures to print.
 Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
 Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 - Why didn’t Abraham want Isaac to marry a Canaanite woman?
-Because Canaanites did not believe in God.
+Because Canaanites did not believe in the true and living God.

 - Where did Abraham send his servant to find a wife for Isaac?
 Back to Haran where their relatives were living.